Teean Cittasubho: Four basic positions to meditate

-After sitting for a long time, which may cause pains and aches, practitioners can change the position to the walking back and forth.
+After sitting for a long time, which can cause pains and aches, practitioners may change the position to the walking back and forth.
 After walking for a long time, they can change to the sitting posture.
-This is called changing the positions; sitting, lying, standing, walking.
+This is called changing the positions: sitting; lying; standing; walking.
 Practitioners should allot them properly.

 Practitioners do not move the arms while walking.
 Practitioners should fold the arms across the chest, or clasp the hands behind the back.

 While walking back and forth, practitioners should be aware of the feeling or the feet.
 It is not necessary to say to themselves, "right foot moves", "left foot moves".
 Practitioners should not walk too fast or too slow, they have to walk naturally.

 Self-awareness in daily life

 To cultivate self-awareness, practitioners must practice as much as possible.
 Practitioners can practice even when in a car or on a bus.

 While sitting on a bus or in a car, practitioners lay their hand on the thigh and turn the palm up and down, or they run the thumb over the fingertip, or they make a fist and open it repeatedly.
 The key is to do every movement slowly and be aware.

 According to Mahasati Meditation, this is the natural way of cultivating self-awareness, learning Dhamma with nature.